slavatrofimov/Sync-Dataverse-data-from-Synapse-Serverless-to-Azure-SQL-DB/README.md

 > - UsePartitionedTables
 > - DefaultTargetSchema

 1. **AutoPopulateListOfTablesToSync** (default: true): by default, the solution is designed to perform automatic discovery of tables available in the source Serverless SQL database.
 Any table that appears to contains Dataverse data, as well as certain metadata tables (StateMetadata, StatusMetadata, OptionsetMetadata, GlobalOptionsetMetadata and TargetMetadata) will be automatically added to the *orchestration.ProcessingControl* table.
 If you prefer to disable auto-discovery (perhaps, after initially populating the list of desired tables), please set the *AutoPopulateListOfTablesToSync* parameter in the *Sync Orchestration* pipeline to *false*.
+Note, to maximize efficiency, it is recommended to disable automatic discovery of tables when configuring triggers that will be executed with high frequency (for near-real-time data access scenarios).

 1. **AutoGeneratePrimaryKeys** (default: true): by default, the solution will automatically add a clustered primary key index to each target table that does not have a primary key already.
 These primary keys will improve the efficiency of the incremental sync process.
 If you prefer to manage primary key creation manually, you may disable automatic primary key generation by setting the *AutoGeneratePrimaryKeys* parameter in the *Sync Orchestration* pipeline to *false*.